spiegelib/spiegelib/docs/source/examples/fm_sound_match_pages/fm_sound_match_synth_config.rst

 To start, we’ll save the parameter values to a JSON file showing the parameter ID, values, and a short description of all the available parameters.
-Parameters can also be flagged as overridden in the JSON file so when it is loaded the value of that parameter will be locked.
+Parameters can also be flagged as overridden in the JSON file.
+This allows parameter configurations to be saved, modified, and reloaded.

 .. code:: ipython3

     synth.save_state("./synth_params/dexed_simple_fm_init.json")

-We can now manually edit the JSON file and reload it to update synthesizer configuration.
+We can now manually edit the JSON file and reload it to update our synthesizer configuration.
 We can also programmatically set overridden parameters and save a new synthesizer configuration file.
 We’ll do the latter.